GoInterject/GoInterject.github.io/wLabs/lab.md

 ### Overview

 <blockquote class=lab_info>
-  <p><pre><code>These labs are offered as an introductory course on the Interject® add-in for Microsoft Excel®.</code></pre></p>
+  These labs are offered as an introductory course on the Interject® add-in for Microsoft Excel®.
 </blockquote>

 ### Before You Begin

-Before you begin your labs, you should familiarize yourself with some basic concepts that you will use throughout the labs:
+Before you begin your labs, you should familiarize yourself with some basic _Concepts_ that you will use throughout the labs:

 [ Installing Interject ](/wAbout/SingleUser.html)